rapPayne/react-redux-labs/server/README.md

+# The RESTful API data server
+## Cheatsheet/Quick Reference
+- To install, go `npm install`
-To run the server, go `npm run server`
+- To run the server, go `npm run server`

-To load the data, go `npm run reload-daam`
+- To load the data, go `npm run reload-daam`

-Data structure

-Films
-Theaters
-- tables (id, table_number, x, y (location in the theater))
-- seats (id, seat_number)
-Showings
-Reservations (seat_id, showing_id, user_id)
-Users
-- name
-- cell phone
-- email
-- credit card??

-# Specialized Routes
+## Specialized Routes
 - /api/showings/:film_id/:showing_date - Returns all showings for that film on that date
 - /api/showings/:showing_id/reservations - All reservations for that showing

-# Data

 ## Films
 Details about a film like its name and description
+ - /api/films
+ - /api/films/:film_id

 ## Theaters, tables, and seats
 The big rooms where a film will be shown.
 Our company has six theaters so we can show up to six different films simultaneously.